 Baltimore Summer Funding Collaborative

-This partnership of 14 Baltimore funders supports high-quality summer programs for children and youth, with more than $3 million in grants annually.
-Programs address one or more of the following areas: literacy; STEM (science, technology, engineering, and math); youth employment; college and career readiness; environmental education; health and overcoming stress and trauma; and enrichment, including sports and arts programming.
+This more than $3 million annual partnership, which has grown to include nearly a dozen funders each year, has distributed more than $22 million in grants over the last six years, including nearly $8 million from the Weinberg Foundation.
+The SFC supports high-quality summer programs for children and youth.
+Programs address one or more of the following areas: literacy; STEM (Science, Technology, Engineering, and Math); youth employment; college and career readiness; environmental education; health and overcoming stress and trauma; and enrichment, including sports and arts programming.

-The Foundation provides one-time support to small nonprofits (with annual operating budgets of $500,000 or less) that serve low-income individuals and families in Baltimore City through direct services.
-Eligible organizations may apply for up to $10,000 for one year in order to assist with general operating expenses and capital costs, including equipment purchases, capacity building (e.g., evaluation and audit costs), and other eligible expenses.
+This program was created to provide support to small nonprofits (with an annual operating budget of $500,000 or less) that serve low-income individuals and families in Baltimore City through direct services.
+Eligible organizations may apply for up to $10,000 for one year in order to assist with general operating expenses, program, or capital costs, including equipment purchases, capacity building (e.g., evaluation and audit costs), and other eligible expenses.
 For more information please click here.

-The Foundation supports nonprofit, direct service providers operating in Greater Chicago that are dedicated to meeting the basic needs of low-income individuals and families.
+The Foundation supports nonprofit, direct service providers operating in Greater Chicago that are dedicated to meeting the basic needs of people experiencing poverty.
 Program and operating grants are restricted to the City of Chicago.
 Capital grants are open to the broader collar counties, with a preference for projects being developed in Cook County.
-Grants in Chicago align with the Foundation’s portfolios of Housing, Health, Jobs, Education, and Community Services (see How We Give).
+Grants in Chicago must align with the Foundation’s focus areas: Housing, Health, Jobs, Education, and Community Services (see How We Give).

 Recent grants have focused on the following areas: